RTXteam/RTX/code/kg2c/README.md

 ```
 The node `id` is the 'preferred' curie for the group of synonymous nodes this KG2c node represents (according to the ARAX `NodeSynonymizer`).
 Similarly, the node `category` and `name` are the 'preferred' category/name, according to the `NodeSynonymizer`.

-In the Neo4j instantiation of KG2c (see [below section](#host-kg2canonicalized-in-neo4j) for how to host KG2c in Neo4j), nodes are labeled with their `expanded_categories`.
+In the Neo4j instantiation of KG2c (see [below section](#host-kg2canonicalized-in-neo4j) for how to host KG2c in Neo4j), nodes are labeled with their `all_categories` and ancestors of those categories.

 ###### Example KG2c edge:
 ```